Alison Skipworth: Stage

 Alison Skipworth made her first stage appearance at Daly's Theatre in London in 1894, in A Gaiety Girl.
 Her first American performance came the following year at the Broadway Theatre in New York City.
 She sang in light opera in An Artist's Model.
 In this production she served as understudy to Marie Tempest.
 After performing in two London plays, Skipworth returned to the United States, and made it her home.
 She joined the company of Daniel Frohman at the Lyceum.
 There she made her debut as Mrs. Ware in The Princess and the Butterfly in 1897.

 In 1905 and 1906 Skipworth toured with Viola Allen in three productions of Shakespeare, Cymbeline, Twelfth Night, and As You Like It.
 In the following years she played with James K. Hackett and John Drew, Jr., among other theatre celebrities.
 Productions in which she was featured are The Torch-Bearers, The Swan, The Enchanted April, The Grand Duchess and the Waiter, Mrs. Dane's Defence and Marseilles.

 Film

 Skipworth appeared in her first film in 1912, A Mardi Gras Mix-Up.
 The same year she performed in The Pilgrimage, Into the Jungle, and A Political Kidnapping.
 In 1930 she made her first talkie, Strictly Unconventional.
 Skipworth appeared opposite W. C. Fields as his foil in four films: If I Had a Million (1932), Tillie and Gus (1933), Alice in Wonderland (1933), and Six of a Kind (1934).
 Her film career continued until 1938 with many major supporting roles.
 Her later screen credits include The Casino Murder Case, The Girl from 10th Avenue, King of the Newsboys, Wide Open Faces, and Ladies in Distress.

 Personal life

 In 1882, Skipworth married Frank Markham Skipworth, an artist for whom she modeled; they later divorced.
-Nicknamed "Skippy", Skipworth resided in an ordinary Hollywood flat, drove a Ford, and drank tea daily in her own garden each afternoon when she was not working.

-Death

-Skipworth died of natural causes on 5 July 1952 at her home in New York City.